Brygmophyseter: Description

 Like other raptorials, Brygmophyseter had enamel-coated teeth in both jaws, unlike the modern sperm whale (Physeter macrocephalus).
-It probably had 11 or 12 teeth in each jaw, though no upper teeth were preserved in the holotype.
+It probably had about 11 or 12 teeth in each jaw, though no upper teeth were preserved in the holotype; two indeterminate physeteroid specimens (GMNHPV-581 and INM-4-012885) with teeth length of approximately 14 and 16 cm respectively were assigned to as aff.
+B. shigensis in 2024, meaning that the specimens have affinity to but do not definitively represent Brygmophyseter.
+The tooth roots were firmly embedded in the gums, making it easy to catch resistance-fighting prey.
 The skull of the holotype measured around 1.5 m, and it had an elongated snout.
 The brow ridge was broad and flat-topped, and the zygomatic process of the squamosal bone on the cheeks was large and robust.
 The temporal fossa on the sides of the skull were elongated, which may have been plesiomorphic features from archaeocetes, that is, it is an ancestral characteristic of the whale.
 The right nasal passage was small and was asymmetrical with the left nasal passage, like in the modern sperm whale.
 Characteristic of sperm whales, it had a deep basin on the top of its skull, known as the supracranial basin.
 Like in the modern sperm whale, this basin probably held the spermaceti organ, and so the whale had biosonar capabilities.
+This encompassed the entire breadth of the snout in Livyatan and Brygmophyseter..
 The nuchal crest which is the part of the whale skull which projects upwards on the back end of the skull, behind the supracranial basin, was low and broad.
 Similar to modern-day toothed whales, but unlike in the modern sperm whale, the shoulder blades were thicker than they were tall.